 Take Advantage of the Great Portsmouth NH Shopping

-One of my favorite things to do in Portsmouth, NH is to explore the lively downtown area which is packed with wonderful and unique small businesses.
+One of my favorite things to do in Portsmouth, NH is to explore cute downtown Portsmouth which is packed with wonderful and unique small businesses.
 Shopping here is also tax-free as New Hampshire doesn’t have a sales tax!

-There are far too many great shops to list them all here so I’ll just highlight some of my favorites.
+There are far too many great shops to list them all here so I’ll just highlight some of my favorite places for shopping in Portsmouth NH.

 The only way I can describe Inside Out is that it feels like New Hampshire.
 The interior is all cozy brick and rustic wood with worn leather seating and their merchandise consists of comfortable yet fashionable women’s and men’s clothing as well as gifts, craft cocktail tools and accessories, homeware, and kids toys and books.